Sunday 3 February 2013

-Our wonderful Chief Experience Officer (CEO) Lisa managed to get a great deal so we could ride around the archipelago looking for dolphins, a beach and a place to snorkel for $20 USD each plus entrance to the national park area.
+Our wonderful Chief Experience Officer (CEO) Lisa managed to get a great deal so we could ride around the archipelago looking for dolphins, a beach and a place to snorkel for $20 USD each plus the entrance fee to the national park area.
 In the end the boat we hired did have some engine problems but that is part of the adventure – You Only Live Once (YOLO)!

 The beach / island was magnificent.
 I spent a long time in the water occasionally a wave would surprise me with its height and I was almost breathing seawater :).
 James liked to body surf into the sand and would turn and do it again.
-Evan tried her bet Baywatch impersonation while Laura just wanted to have fun.
+Evan tried her beSt Baywatch impersonation while Laura just wanted to have fun.